admin-else/infinity-scrape/README.md

 ### Step 1: Install Python

-Before you can use the Infinity Scraper, you need to have Python installed on your system.
+Before you can use the Infinity Scrape, you need to have Python installed on your system.
 Follow these steps to install Python:

 1. Open your web browser and navigate to the [Python download page](https://www.python.org/downloads/).
 2. Download the latest version of Python for Windows.